LordCage/Discord.JSTemplateWithModules/README.md

 **Don't forget to add in your token, prefix, and owner ID in the config.json file!**

 Why?
 Because some people are lazy, that's why :)

+Note: Some of the code was inspired by [York](https://github.com/YorkAARGH), the idiot himself.
+Show some support :)